CHRT’s 2019 impact report: Improving the health of people and communities and charting a course for the future

 - Sustainability planning, including planning for the continuation of a care coordination initiative for individuals with complex medical, behavioral, and social service needs.

-In addition to our impact in 2019, our report shares results from a year-long strategic planning process that will help to chart our course over the next five years.
+In addition to the impact of CHRT in 2019, our report shares results from a year-long strategic planning process that will help to chart our course over the next five years.
+Our goals include being known as a primary source for information on key health policy issues, helping community-based organization improve population health, and building the evidence for scalable local and state programs.